magepow/magento-2-speed-optimizer/README.md

 ## Magento 2 Speed Optimizer Extension

 The speed of your website is slow, which has a negative effect on Google rating and ranking and especially on the customer experience.
-Magento 2 Speed Optimizer (also known as [Google page speed optimizer Magento 2](https://magepow.com/magento2-speed-optimizer.html)) of Magepow will help speed up your website.
+Magento 2 Speed Optimizer or Magento 2 Speed Optimize (also known as [Google page speed optimizer Magento 2](https://magepow.com/magento2-speed-optimizer.html)) of Magepow will help speed up your website.

 ### Description
 In fact, many research resources show that users often leave a website if it takes more than 3 seconds to load.
 Thus, it can be seen that a slow web speed will make you lose potential customers before they visit your store.
 (Read more [Why is website speed important](https://magepow.com/blog/post/why-is-site-speed-important/))